Similarity network fusion for scholarly journals: Introduction

 \section{Introduction}

 The use of multilayer networks for representing and analyzing data is not common in scientometrics.
-It represents a dramatic improvement with respect to the classical single layer approach where single information about structural relations in a network is usually considered.
+It constitutes a major improvement with respect to the classical single layer approach, where only a single type of information about structural relations in a network is usually considered.
 In this paper a classical scientometric problem is tackled in a multilayer setting by using techniques imported from bio-informatics.